Alternate Title: Let’s have a real talk about what’s in YOUR heart

 Because we all know there is more to life.
 We know there is more passion and more grit.
 We yearn for it, we seek it, we tweet at it hoping it will retweet us.
 We are side-eyeing around at others to get ideas on how to be just above that ‘average’ line.
 Maybe because we know we have more in us, or maybe because we are seeking the unquenchable upgrade to the current ‘success’ state we’re in.

 There is no ‘one-size fits all’ happiness cure.
 And it sure won’t be found in looking around at what other people are doing,

 It’s time to look down deep into those parts of your heart’s desires and gifts that you filed under ‘you could never‘ and ‘that’s just weird‘ and ‘people just don’t do that‘.
 Pull out those pieces, those raw and unique God-given pieces.
 Those jagged edges that need polishing.
 Those strengths you have that you tie up and control so you aren’t ‘too much‘.
 Those visions and dreams you tuck under ‘juvenile’ and ‘fruitless’ because you deeply fear the shame that accompanies potential failure.

-All I ask is that you give these parts of you words and sentences.
+All I ask is that you give these parts of YOU a place to live, in words and sentences.
 Write them down.
 See what your heart looks like scrawled onto a notebook at your kitchen table.
-I want us to ignore the status quo for a little bit, because status quo is average and we ALL are more than average.
+I want us to ignore the status quo for a little bit because status quo is average and we ALL are more than average.